parosen/Geo-SInC/EarthScope2023/3.3_Interferogram_stacks_with_ARIA_tools/README.md

 # Interferogram Stacks: Temporal-spatial statistical considerations

-**Resource:** ARIATSSetup, ARIA video linked in syllabus
+**Resource:** ariaExtract and ariaTSsetup notebooks

-**Expected Outcome:** Quick intro to ARIATSsetup, and related tools; Drill down further in time-series to an understanding of what to expect if a stack of interferograms is presented to a time-series analysis package.
+**Expected Outcome:** Quick intro to ARIA standardized interferometric products and ARIA-tools; Drill down further in time-series to an understanding of what to expect if a stack of interferograms is presented to a time-series analysis package.

 **Assessment:** Homework #1 on stack creation